 Creating hotel websites when there are no hotel booking engines

-My husband and I separated in 1996.
-We lived in Paris at the time, and I now had to find work in order to support my two young sons.
-I'm French by birth, but was raised and educated in the UK, and so don't read and write French proficiently enough to be employable in France.
+After my husband and I divorced in 1996, I had to find work in order to support my two young sons.
+We lived in Paris, and although I'm French by birth, I was raised and educated in the UK, and my French wasn't proficient enough to be employable in France.

-Before marrying I had traveled extensively, which resulted in an impressive collection of hotel and travel guide books, including the entire Lonely Planet collection, Frommer's Guides, Rough Guides and my personal favorites, Insight Guides.
-With so many resources at hand, creating an 'online' guide of French hotels seemed a no-brainer.
-So I hired a small group of local mothers to enter the names, addresses and descriptions of over 6,000 hotels into a database.
-I then leased a server in the US, hired a web designer in Paris, a developer in the USA, and in June 1997 launched the website Frenchhotels.com.
+I traveled extensively before getting married, which resulted in an impressive collection of travel guide books, so an 'online' guide to French hotels was a no-brainer.
+Over the next few months, I hired a group of local mothers to enter the names, addresses, star ratings, and descriptions of over 6,000 French hotels into a database.
+I then leased a server in the US, hired a web designer in Paris, a developer in Austin, TX, and June 1997 launched Frenchhotels.com.

-The business was subscription based.
-Hotels paid an annual fee to be listed on the website, and receive reservation from browsing customers.
-Online booking engines didn't exist yet, so I hired a company in the US that could convert emails containing booking queries and reservation details submitted by customers via the website into faxes that were then transmitted to the hotel.
+The business was subscription-based, so hotels paid an annual fee to be listed on the website.
+As online booking engines didn't exist yet, I hired a US company to convert the booking queries that users submitted to the website, into faxes that were then transmitted to the hotel.

-The Minitel was still a big hit in France, and as France Telecom didn't believe the internet would take off in Europe, it didn't invest in Internet development for years to come.
-France is also not very entrepreneur friendly.
-Compared to the UK and USA, the French tax system is heavy, and the country is renowned for its unforgiving and burdensome bureaucracy, which is notoriously difficult for small businesses to navigate.
-It was time to look at other countries to live, work, and raise my children.
+The Minitel was still big in France, and as France Telecom didn't believe the internet would take off in Europe, it didn't invest in Internet development.
+Compared to the UK and USA, France is not very entrepreneur-friendly.
+The country is renowned for its unforgiving and burdensome bureaucracy, which is notoriously difficult for small businesses to navigate.
+It was time to look at other countries to live, work, and raise my boys.

-The birth of a new democracy - the South African 'miracle'
+The birth of a new democracy and the South African miracle

-Thanks to Nelson Mandela, and the peaceful political transition from apartheid to an inclusive democracy in 1994, South Africa was now perceived as an economic miracle.
-Mandela's wisdom and compassion won the respect of leaders and people worldwide.
-South Africa was transitioning into an exciting travel destination and interesting investment opportunity.
+Thanks to South Africa's peaceful political transition from apartheid to an inclusive democracy in 1994, the country was perceived as an economic miracle.
+Nelson Mandela's wisdom and compassion won the respect of leaders worldwide, and South Africa was becoming an exciting travel destination and an interesting investment opportunity.

-I envisioned my boys growing up outdoors, surfing the ocean, climbing mountains and walking with lions.
-OK - maybe I watched too many Disney movies with the kids, but it did seem a wonderful place to raise two little boys.
-And so in 1997 I moved with my two sons to Cape Town, where I founded a company called Internet Hotel Guides and launched a second website called SouthAfricanHotels.com.
+I envisioned my boys growing up outdoors, surfing the ocean, climbing mountains, and walking with lions.
+OK, OK.
+Maybe I had watched too many Disney movies with the kids, but it did seem like a wonderful place to raise two little boys.
+And so we moved to Cape Town, where I founded a company called Internet Hotel Guides and launched a second website called SouthAfricanHotels.com.

-Google hadn't launched yet (probably still a conversation over lunch at the Stanford cafeteria).
-The only search engines were Lycos, Yahoo and AltaVista, and their simple algorithms ensured keyword heavy urls like mine dominated search results.
-My two websites ranked #1 for matching search queries, which caught the attention of a small Los Angeles based startup.
-Worldres had just developed one of the first online hotel booking engines, and they invited me to join as an affiliate, the objective being that they would benefit from my traffic.
-In return, I could stop paying a fortune for faxes, provide users instant secure online bookings, and earn a commission for every booking made through my website.
+It was 1997, and Google didn't exist yet.
+The only search engines were Lycos, Yahoo, and AltaVista, and my two websites ranked #1 for matching search queries on all of them.
+That soon caught the attention of a small Los Angeles startup called Worldres that had just developed an online hotel booking engine and needed to increase traffic to their platform.
+So they invited me to join as an affiliate.
+In return, I could stop paying a fortune for faxes, provide users with a secure online booking system, and earn a commission for every reservation made through my website.
 It was a win-win collaboration.

-The complications associated with doing business from an emerging market country
+Complications associated with doing business in an emerging market country

-The databases provided by the above companies each contained thousands of hotels.
-And because hotels didn't register with just one booking engine, each database inevitably contained duplicate properties.
-That's when I noticed hotels charged different room rates depending on which booking engine they registered with.
-So I designed an application to query all four databases (Worldres, Sabre, Amadeus and Travelocity) in real time, select the lowest room rate and display that rate on the websites.
-I needed skilled programmers to develop the application, but there were very few in South Africa.
-Those who were skilled, worked full time for larger companies.
-The only solution was to hire developers outside of South Africa, namely the USA, and work with them remotely.
-Unfortunately, neither Elance or oDesk existed yet, so hiring was via word of mouth or recommendation.
+The databases from each company contained thousands of hotels, and because hotels didn't register with just one booking engine, each database inevitably contained duplicate properties.
+That's when I noticed hotels charged different room rates depending on which booking engine they had registered with.
+So I designed an application to query all the databases—Worldres, Sabre, Amadeus, and Travelocity—in real time, select the lowest room rate, and display that rate on my websites.
+I needed skilled programmers to develop the application, but there were very few in South Africa as most were employed full-time by larger companies.
+The only solution was to work remotely via Skype with developers in the US.
+Elance and oDesk (later to merge as Upwork) didn't exist yet, so hiring was primarily via word of mouth or recommendation.

-Online banking hadn't been developed yet, and wire transfer from one bank to another, which was done via SWIFT since the 70s, was the only option for making international payments.
-And so I naively didn't foresee any issue paying US developers from South Africa.
+Online banking also hadn't been developed yet, and wire transfers from one bank to another, typically done via SWIFT since the 1970s, were the only option for paying US developers from South Africa.